 Monthly Speaker Series

 Guest Speakers present a wide variety of topics on the 3rd Thursday of every month.
-Check details here.
+Some of our previous speaker events have been recorded and are available on our YouTube channel.
+Check upcoming events here.

 Parade of Trees

-Since 2009, the Society has partnered with local non-profits ushering in the holiday season with a walk through the annual Parade of Trees at Tapley Memorial Hall.
-More than 1,000 people visit the display each year.
-Imaginative holiday tree and wreath designs are created by area businesses, residents and community groups, each in its own unique theme and style with gifts and decorations.
-They are on display for one week and raffled off during Holiday Festival, in conjunction with the Danvers Downtown Improvement Committee, after the Danvers Square tree is lit.
-The week is full of various special events including music, ornament decorating, story hours, demonstrations and the Polar Express reading complete with a live Conductor and hot chocolate!
+Since 2009, the Society and Sponsors have ushered in the holiday season with a walk through the annual Parade of Trees at Tapley Memorial Hall.
+Imaginative holiday tree and wreath designs are created by area businesses, residents and community groups, each with its own unique theme and style complete with gifts and decorations.
+They are on display for one week and then raffled away to lucky winners.

-If you are unable to commit to a decorated tree or wreath this year, please consider donating gift certificates that we may add to other trees or wreaths and advertise your business for you!
+If you are unable to commit to a decorated tree or wreath, please consider sponsoring an event during the week, purchasing ad space, and/or donating gift certificates that we may add to other trees or wreaths and advertise your business for you!
 Any donation is much appreciated and no donation is too small.
-LEARN how to participate here.
+Contact us to participate: 978-777-1666 or email@example.com.

-What could be more Americana than hot dogs, root beer floats, vintage baseball and classic rock rock’n’roll?
 Enjoy a fun summer evening on the picturesque grounds of historic Glen Magna Farms.
-Hot dogs, drinks and ice cream will be sold.
-Bring your lawn chair or blanket and spend time listening to live music on Endicott mansion’s veranda and watching vintage baseball, circa 1859.
-Crafts and a movie at dusk.
-Don’t miss the fabulous root beer floats!
+Snacks and drinks will be sold.
+Bring your lawn chair or blanket and spend time listening to live music on Endicott mansion’s veranda and playing lawn games.

 The Historical Society’s annual Art Slam is held in late September.
-Area artisans and performers are encourage to exhibit their works and share a wise range of talent.
+Area artisans and performers are encouraged to exhibit their works and share a wide range of talent.
 A small donation per adult is gratefully appreciated.

 Weddings and Private Events